nexivibe/md/DOCTOR.md

 ```
 You are the panel from DOCTOR.md running refinement round {N} of 10.

-Read the patient profile and the current strategy (v{N-1}).
+Read the patient profile and all current documents (v{N-1}).

 For this round, the panel must:

-1. AUDIT -- Read every recommendation in the current strategy.
+1. AUDIT -- Read every recommendation across all documents.
 Is it still
    the panel's best thinking?
 Flag anything that feels weak, unsupported,
    contradictory, or impractical.